wiedwo/ebusd-guide-Ochsner-GMWW-with-Home-Assistant/README.md

 ```

 The heating system is composed of several interconnected components that work together to control and monitor the heating pump.
-The central control unit of this system is a Raspberry Pi, which is connected to the network via a general router.
+The central control unit of this system is a Raspberry Pi with Home Assistant installed.
+**IMPORTANT NOTE: In this configuration the eBUS Adapter(v5) is NOT INSTALLED onto RPI4, it is installed inside the heating pump as standalone adapter
+and connected to the router via ethernet** This can also be done with Wifi, but in my case WiFi was not stable enough.

 ### Components